siantist/green_growth_app/README.md

 - calendar feature for recording when activities were accomplished
 - virtual plant garden which models real life plants bought/cared for.

+Screens:
+home screen dashboard:
+- see online users
+- see score and ranking(?)
+- see (suggested - AI involved ) activities
+- transfer points into rewards/gifts (for every 1000 points)

+add activity screen:
+- add a green activity and its value

 links:
 https://www.hackingwithswift.com/quick-start/swiftui